Pfizer says 'good reason' to believe in success of anti-viral drug

-Healthcare & PharmaceuticalsPfizer says 'good reason' to believe in success of anti-viral drug

-The chief executive of Pfizer Inc (PFE.N) said on Friday he had "very good reason" to believe in the success of an oral COVID-19 antiviral therapy by the drugmaker now in an early-stage U.S. trial.
+ATHENS (Reuters) - The chief executive of Pfizer Inc said on Friday he had “very good reason” to believe in the success of an oral COVID-19 antiviral therapy by the drugmaker now in an early-stage U.S. trial.

 Albert Bourla said last month he was hopeful that a COVID-19 antiviral drug would be available by the end of the year.
 Pfizer has said the antiviral candidate showed potent activity against SARS-CoV-2, the virus that causes COVID-19, in lab studies.